Am I a Pharisee like those Jewish scholars in the Gospels?

 I give them points for at least asking Jesus to clarify–because that’s where I often find myself.

-But, when Jesus, time and again, demonstrated his Messiah-characteristics–healing the sick, bringing people back to life, knowing the truth of their hearts–they were given plenty of opportunities to recognize him.
+But, when Jesus, time and again, demonstrated his Messiah characteristics.
+He healed the sick, resurrected the dead, and knew the truth of their hearts.
+He gave them plenty of opportunities to recognize him.

-How much did he need to show them, so they could recognize who Jesus really was?
+How much did he need to show them before they recognized who Jesus really was?

-The Pharisees blinded their eyes, they chose not to see.
-Believing Jesus as the Messiah would take away their power, their status, and their authority.
+The Pharisees blinded their eyes; they chose not to see.
+Believing in Jesus as the Messiah would take away their power, their status, and their authority.

 They loved “the things of the world” more than they wanted to worship the Messiah.

-Time and again, Jesus/God/Holy Spirit has reached out to me, shown Himself for Who He is, and encouraged my oft-times fledgling faith.
+Time and again, Jesus/God/Holy Spirit has reached out to me.
+He showed Himself for who He is, and encouraged my oftentimes fledgling faith.

 How many blessings and examples of His goodness do I need?